Set up model-driven apps in Dynamics 365 to use SharePoint Online

 Under Unmanaged devices, select Allow full access from desktop apps, mobile apps, and the web.

-Information transmitted between Dynamics 365 for Customer Engagement apps (online) and SharePoint when you use server-based SharePoint integration
+Information transmitted between model-driven apps in Dynamics 365 and SharePoint when you use server-based SharePoint integration

-When you use the document management feature in Dynamics 365 for Customer Engagement apps by using server-based SharePoint integration, the following information is transmitted between Dynamics 365 for Customer Engagement apps and SharePoint:
+When you use the document management feature in model-driven apps in Dynamics 365 by using server-based SharePoint integration, the following information is transmitted between model-driven apps in Dynamics 365 and SharePoint:

 - Entity name for the entity that is used to create folders in SharePoint, such as Account, Article, or Lead.
 To configure the entities that are integrated, go to Settings > Document Management > Document Management Settings.